danvk/aoc2022/README.md

 ## Daily Notes

+### Day 18 (11204 / 8025)

+A surprisingly easy one -- maybe Erik is giving us the weekend off?

+Part 1 was very straightforward.
+I'm curious what my seven minutes would have earned me had I done it at midnight!

+For part 2 I figured I'd use my flood fill function in three dimensions to fill in the interior.
+I filtered out surfaces from part 1 that were obviously on the outside by looking at whether I could go `diameter` cells in any of the six directions without hitting anything.
+This left exactly one candidate for the sample and 1627 for my input.
+I tried guessing `part1 - 1627` for part 2, but I guess the shape was more complex.

+The two tricks for flood fill were to:

+1. Throw an exception if I ever got to the exterior (early out).
+This wasn't a capability that I realized my flood fill code had until today!
+2. Add newly-discovered interior / exterior points to working sets to more aggressively prune future searches.

+All in all this runs in 173ms!

+- Start: 06:56:20
+- ⭐️: 07:03:22 (7m2s)
+- ⭐️⭐️: 07:33:43 (37m13s)

 ### Day 17 (9939 / 5946)

 Today was much easier than yesterday.
 I did today's while watching the World Cup third place match and baking bread, so I was a bit distracted.
 My only trouble in part 1 was mistyping the coordinates for the square -- I had two of the coordinates identical which took a while to debug.